cert-manager/webhook-example/README.md

 All cert-manager webhooks have to pass the DNS01 provider conformance testing suite.

 ### Pull requests
 Prerequisites for PRs are implemented as GitHub-actions.
 All tests should pass before a PR is merged:
-- the `cert-manager` conformance suite is run with provided kubebuilder fixtures
+- The `cert-manager` conformance suite is run with provided kubebuilder fixtures
-- a custom test suite running on a working k8s cluster (using `minikube`) is executed as well
+- A custom test suite running on a working k8s cluster (using `minikube`) is executed as well

 ### Local testing
 #### Test suite
-You can also run tests locally, as specified in the `Makefile`:
+Tests can be run locally according to the `Makefile`:

-1. Set-up `testdata/` according to its [README][3].
+1. Set up `testdata/` according to its [README][3]
   - `dnsimple-token.yaml` should be filled with a valid token (for either the sandbox or production environment)

-    - `dnsimple.env` should contain the remaining environment variables (non sensitive)
+2. Set env var `TEST_ZONE_NAME`, adding a trailing dot
+  - `export TEST_ZONE_NAME="<zone>."`

-2. Execute the test suite:
+3. Execute the test suite:
     ```bash
     make test
     ```

+> [!NOTE]
+> Kubebuilder will always use the latest version available.

 #### In-cluster testing
 1. Install cert-manager:
     ```bash
     kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.14.3/cert-manager.yaml
     ```

 2. Install the webhook:
     ```bash
     helm install cert-manager-webhook-dnsimple \